Print

 Instructions

-1. Start the tofu: Drain tofu and place it on a plate, then top with another plate or cutting board and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
+1. Drain the tofu and press it in a tofu press, or: place it on a plate, then top with another plate or cutting board, and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
 Let stand for 15 to 30 minutes, periodically draining off the excess water.

 2. Meanwhile, in a small bowl, combine 3/4 teaspoon each of garlic powder and smoked paprika, with 1/4 teaspoon salt and a few grinds of pepper.
 Toss to combine; set aside.

-3. Next, make the dressing: In a medium bowl, combine 1/2 cup peanut butter, 2 tablespoons lemon/lime juice, 1 tablespoon soy sauce, 2 to 4 teaspoons curry paste (depending on how spicy you want it), 1 teaspoon maple syrup, 1 tablespoon minced ginger, and 1 crushed garlic clove.
-Stir with a fork until smooth.
-Then add 1/4 cup water and stir until creamy.
-Cover and set aside.
+3. Make the dressing.
+In a medium bowl, combine the peanut butter, lemon juice, soy sauce, curry paste, maple syrup, ginger, and garlic.
+Whisk into a paste.
+Then gradually add 1/4 cup water and whisk until creamy.

-4. Slice the tofu into 8 slabs; cut each slab on a diagonal, creating 16 triangles total.
+4. Slice the tofu into 8 slabs, then cut each slab on a diagonal, creating 16 triangles total.
 Arrange the triangles in an even layer on the cutting board and sprinkle one side with half of the paprika spice blend.

-6. Meanwhile, place the onion in a bowl of cold water and set aside for at least 10 minutes.
+6. Meanwhile, place the onion in a bowl of cold water and set aside for at least 10 minutes (this tones down its pungency).

 Notes